GenieTim/genieblog.ch/source/_posts_en/2016/2016-06-23-ueber-verkehr.en.md

 During the night I experienced another traffic encounter.
 Or rather, with its noises.
 Unfortunately, the dormitory is located on another four-lane road.
-And because of the temperatures, it is simply not possible to go to sleep with the windows closed.
+And because of the temperatures, it is not possible to go to sleep with the windows closed.

 The next day I spent mostly wandering around looking for a metro station.
 According to a safe source, there is only a pre-paid public transport ticket in the metro stations.